 BUILDING THE REGIONAL ECOSYSTEM AND IDENTIFYING COMPETITIVE ADVANTAGE:

 EDA has invested in two distinct tools designed to help practitioners better identify their cluster assets.
 The first tool was developed by Purdue University and the Indiana Business Research Center to identify the industry and occupational clusters and related assets present in a user-defined geography (micro perspective), while the second tool was created by Harvard University’s Institute for Strategy and Competitiveness to identify the clusters driving the national economy (macro perspective).
 The Harvard cluster tool also provides a cluster registry where cluster organizations can find and connect with key organizations in their region to help advance cluster initiatives.

-The Innovation Index, created by the Indiana Business Research Center, provides practitioners an easy-to-compare method of assessing the innovation capacity of their region by providing the composite index of innovation inputs built upon data from four areas: human capital, economic dynamics, productivity and employment, and well-being.
+The new Innovation Index 2.0, created by the Indiana Business Research Center, provides practitioners an easy-to-compare method of assessing the innovation capacity of their region by providing the composite index of innovation inputs and outputs built upon data from five areas: human capital, business dynamics, business profile, employment and productivity, and economic well-being.

 Created by the State Science and Technology Institute, the Regional Innovation Accelerator Network (RIAN) is designed to help identify existing venture development organizations (VDOs) and relevant best practices that VDOs can implement to advance economic development objectives.

 Calculating the Triple Bottom Line: Measuring the Social, Environmental, and Economic Impacts of Development Decisions

 Created by Portland State University, this tool provides practitioners with information on the broad economic, social, and environmental impacts development decisions have in order to support more informed decision making.

 This tool, created by Purdue University and the Indiana Business Research Center, provides practitioners tools to assist them in prioritizing projects.